platformsh/platformsh-docs/docs/layouts/shortcodes/endpoint-description.md

 You can define `<SERVICE_NAME>` as you like, but it shouldn't include underscores (`_`).
 {{ end }}

-Note that if you change the name of the service, it triggers the creation of a new service and all existing data is lost.
+Note that changing the name of the service replaces it with by a brand new service and all existing data is lost.
 Back up your data before changing the service.

 <!-- Extra text to explain service configuration -->